VimukthiC/student-stress-predictor/README.md

 Step 5 - Navbar with HTML & CSS
   * Create the navbar using HTML & Bootstrap
   * Style the navbar using CSS
-  * Create navbar logo
   * Create favicon

 Step 6 - Footer with HTML & CSS
   * Create the footer using HTML & Bootstrap
-  * Style the footer using CSS
+  * Style the footer using CSS\

+Step 6 - Functional
+  * Add Navbar & Footer links
+  * Add mailto links for the "contact us" button